 Skip to Main Content »

-If you have 5 weeks or more to volunteer (and have a general command of Spanish!), we’ll place you in a classroom as a Classroom Assistant where you will be helping our classroom teachers and supporting our learners.
+If you have 5 weeks or more to volunteer, have a good command of the Spanish language, and want to work directly with children, you may work as a Classroom Assistant.
+You will spend time helping our teachers and supporting our learners either in our preschool or in our elementary-high school programs.
 Classroom Assistant volunteers are essential to our program.
-Many volunteers enjoy this option because they get to know all of the students in their classes extremely well and have a direct impact on the academic success of their students.
-Classroom volunteers accompany their classes to English, Creative Expression, Sports, and Health classes which allows you, as a volunteer, to participate as English tutors or Art Teacher Assistants for example.
+Many volunteers enjoy this opportunity because they get to know all of the students in their classes and have a direct impact on their academic success.
+Classroom Assistants also participate with their classes in Creative Expression, English, Health, and Sports.

 In addition to the normal duties of a Classroom Assistant you will be encouraged and employed by the Volunteer office to bring your skills backgrounds and interests into the classroom to create new and interesting educational activities for the students of your classroom.
 Being a Classroom Assistant will give you real life teaching experience under the supervision of experienced Guatemalan Teachers while enhancing your Spanish abilities and providing true, empowering and unique assistance to your students.